 This comprehensive CME program ensures attendees are current with state-of-the-art approaches to prevention, detection, diagnosis and treatment of infectious diseases.
 Updates, best practices and new guidelines are presented by nationally recognized ID experts and master clinicians.
 Education is practical and results driven:

-- New and emerging infectious diseases
+- Challenging, rare, and emerging infectious diseases

 As revised treatment strategies, new diagnostic tests, and guidelines are presented, they are coupled with specific recommendations for incorporating these updates into your day-to-day work.